Recycled content minimums

 Minimum content requirements drive demand for recyclable materials

-For an efficient recycling system, buyers for recycled materials are essential.
+For a thriving recycling system, buyers of recycled materials are essential.
 Minimum content requirements for recycled materials can create demand and support end markets.
-Both mechanical and chemical recycling methods are acceptable, but bio-resin is not a substitute for recycled content and does not count towards minimum requirements.
+Both mechanical and chemical recycling methods are acceptable, but bio-resin is not a substitute for recycled content and does not count toward minimum requirements.

 Requesting exclusions for federally regulated products